 All parties are expected to be familiar with, and prepare all orders consistent with, the Court’s Guidelines for Preparing, Submitting and Serving Orders.

-When submitting amended orders please add a footnote after the word “amended” and provide a brief sentence indicating the purpose of the amendment.
-For example, if there is a change to paragraph 1 of the order state in the footnote “Revisions made to paragraph 1”.
+When submitting amended orders please add a footnote after the word “amended” and provide a brief description indicating the purpose of the amendment.
+For example, if there is a change to paragraph 1 of the order, state in the footnote “Revisions made to paragraph 1.”

 Titles of orders must specify whether the order grants, denies, or grants in part and denies in part the relief sought in the underlying motion.